sam253narula/sam253narula/README.md

 Things that I do on daily basis

-- 🔭 I’m currently working on AWS,GCP and JAVA, Python,Terraform,Spark, Gitlab CICD, Github Workflows, Scripting, Spring Boot and many more things.
+- 🔭 I’m currently working on AWS,GCP and AI, JAVA, Python,Terraform,Spark, Gitlab CICD, Github Workflows, Scripting, Spring Boot and many more things.
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
 - 🤔 2025 Goals: Create new Open Source projects to help the world